vendure-ecommerce/storefront-angular-starter/README.md

 1. Start a new Angular CLI project in the usual way.
 2. `npm install @vendure/storefront`
 3. Consume the storefront lib in your app (see example below).
 The storefront lib is almost totally self-contained - it handles all data fetching and provides all the necessary UI components.
-The app itself (currently) just defines the app shell component and the routing.
+The app itself (currently) just defines the app shell component, home page and the routing.
 Routing may somehow be provided by the lib with the option to extend.

 ```ts
 import { StorefrontModule } from '@vendure/storefront';